 |Activists say the army appears to be on a push to take control of last opposition-held districts in Homs [YouTube]|

 Kieran Dwyer, a UN peacekeeping department spokesperson, said further monitors would arrive in Syria in “coming days”.

 The next 25 would come from missions around the Middle East and Africa “so we can move people quickly and they are experienced in the region,” he told the AFP news agency.

-UN-Arab League envoy Kofi Annan wants more than 200 observers to be deployed in Syria, but the Security Council has said there would only be a full mission if the violence halted.
+But the Security Council has said there would only be a full mission if the violence came to a halt.

 The failure of an Arab League observer mission earlier this year was blamed in part on government restrictions imposed on the observers, including having to travel with government minders.

-Tarek Badrakhan, an activist from the battered and almost deserted Homs district of al-Khalidiya, said the Syrian government had resumed its intense bombardment of the neighbourhood early on Monday for the third consecutive day.
+On the ground in Syria, there appeared to be no let-up in the violence.
+Tarek Badrakhan, an activist from the battered and almost deserted Homs district of al-Khalidiya, said the government had resumed its intense bombardment of the neighbourhood early on Monday for the third consecutive day.

 “The shelling hasn’t stopped for one minute since this morning.
 There are buildings on fire right now,” he said via Skype.

 Badrakhan and other activists said the army appeared to be on a push to take control of the last opposition-held districts in Homs, and was pounding al-Khaldiya from three sides.